Technologies and Security Challenges in Metaverse: Research Challenges and Future Directions for Metaverse (RQ4)

-Open questions: \begin{itemize} \item Is it possible to make energy-efficient secure authentication and encryption for wearables? \item How can decentralized networks strike a balance between power usage, security, and performance? \item How much does a secure Metaverse infrastructure cost the environment, and how can that cost be reduced? \end{itemize}
+\mypara{10.
+Sustainability and Energy-Aware Security:} The Metaverse's security systems need a lot of energy, particularly those that use edge rendering, AI processing, and real-time encryption.
+The development of resource-efficient, lightweight protocols that work on mobile and XR devices is necessary to ensure sustainable security.
+Open questions are: \textit{Is it possible to make energy-efficient secure authentication and encryption for wearables? }\textit{How can decentralized networks strike a balance between power usage, security, and performance?} \textit{How much does a secure Metaverse infrastructure cost the environment, and how can that cost be reduced?} Sustainable trust architectures and green security are two understudied but increasingly important topics.